-hen the leaves start to turn colors and temperatures start to drop, it’s time for fall science experiments.
+When the leaves start to turn colors and temperatures start to drop, it’s time for fall science experiments.
 These autumn science experiments are perfect for elementary!

 Of course, you can also do fall science projects right after Halloween before you do Thanksgiving STEM activities and science experiments.